utima-solutions/eslint-config/README.md

 # @utima/eslint-config
 Utima's extensible shared eslint-config.
-Comes pre-configured with **Prettier**, opinionated rules for JavaScript, TypeScript projects including React, TailwindCSS, Next.JS, jest **eslint plugins** and more.
+Comes pre-configured with **Prettier**, opinionated rules for JavaScript, TypeScript projects including React, Next.JS, jest **eslint plugins** and more.

 The config uses new [flat config](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-file-formats) format, which is supported by eslint 7.0.0 and above.
 This allows us to use `.mjs` extension and import other configs from npm packages.